 - The intro originally started with Tails already kidnapped.
 On handheld, it starts off with Tails running away as Robotnik's claw catches him.
 The sky in the intro also changed from a bright cyan to a very dark shade.

 - The music during the Master System intro is the title screen music of the Game Gear version; the Master System title screen plays no music, and the Game Gear intro plays the Scrambled Egg Zone track.

 - Sonic's ledge animation is slower on Game Gear.

 - The boss music is different between versions, with the Game Gear version noticeably being mixed into the JP Metallic Madness from Sonic the Hedgehog CD.

 - The geometry of several boss fight areas were made smaller to accommodate the smaller fixed screen.
-For example, the Green Hills arena is much narrower, and the Crystal Egg's boss omits the horizontal pipe exit on the left.
+For example, the Green Hills arena is much narrower, an Crystal Egg's boss makes the horizontal pipe exit on the left invisible.